schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 - Keep DNS queries within the VPN tunnel from secured networks
 - Optimize local performance with DNS lookup caching

 Local devices only use OPNsense as DNS server.
 Cached and local names lookup results from Unbound.
 Unknown names are resolved recursively from Quad9 (Clear) or Mullvad (VPN) DNS servers.
 Unbound will bind to only the VPN_WAN_GROUP interface, so DNS lookups won't be possible if the interface is down.
-In such rare cases, clear and guest networks serve as backups.
+In such rare cases, the clear and guest networks serve as backups.

 ### Configure DNS Resolver (Unbound)